-- 72. Communist countries provide the principal export market for Romania's manufactures, more particularly machinery, rolled steel, petroleum products and consumer goods, some of which would have difficulty competing in Western markets because of their inferior quality. - 73.
-Machinery and equipment, which in 1968 amcounted for 21.3 per cent of total exports, was sold almost exclusively in Communist markets.
+- 72. In 1967, Rumania purchased almost 1.5 million tons of rolled steel (including pipe), approximately one-half of this from the Soviet Union and a small amount from the other Communist countries.
+Rumania is dependent on the area for much of its supplies of iron ore, which is of increasing importance to the metallurgical industry.
+Purchases in 1967 amounted to 3.4 million tons, the greater part (2.7 million tons) coming from the Soviet Union.
+In solid fuels, Rumania is only marginally dependent on outside resources, except in the case of coke, 50% of which is imported, and the required increment to domestic supplies is again largely supplied by its COMECON trading partners. - 73.
+Communist countries provide the principal export market for Rumania's manufactures, more particularly machinery, rolled steel, petroleum products and consumer goods, some of which would have difficulty competing in Western markets because of their inferior quality. - 74.
+Machinery and equipment, which in 1968 accounted for 21.3% of total exports, was sold almost exclusively in Communist markets.
 A small amount of agricultural machinery was purchased by the developing countries.
 The Soviet Union in 1967 was the largest single buyer, taking some \$80 million worth, or one-third of export production, largely in the form of oil refinery equipment, ships and marine supplies and equipment for the chemical industry.
-Romania exported \$55 million worth (out of \$125 million) of petroleum products to the Communist countries over one-half of which was received by the Soviet Union alone.
-The Soviet Union is Romania's principal market for rolled ferrous metals and metal tubes. - 74.
+Rumania exported \$55 million worth (out of \$125 million) of petroleum products to the Communist countries over one-half of which was received by the Soviet Union alone.
+The Soviet Union is Rumania's principal market for rolled ferrous metals and metal tubes. - 75.
 Timber and wood products are basic convertible currency earners.
-However, in 1967, the Soviet Union purchased some \$40 million worth and smaller quantities were sold to other Communist countries. - 75.
-Romania has recently expanded its exports to the Chinese People's Republic \$40 million in 1967 and to North Vietnam-\$20 million.
-It is difficult to determine the composition of these exports, but from fragmentary information it is suggested that goods to China were comprised chiefly of oil drilling equipment, ships and other machinery, while those to North Vietnam (in accordance with the economic agreement signed late in 1967, providing for non-repayable economic and military assistance to be granted in 1968) were composed mainly of railway rolling stock, road vehicles and other hard goods.
+However, in 1967, the Soviet Union purchased some \$40 million worth and smaller quantities were sold to other Communist countries. - 76.
+Rumania has recently expanded its exports to the Chinese People's Republic \$40 million in 1967 and to North Vietnam \$20 million.
+It is difficult to determine the composition of these exports, but, from fragmentary information, it is suggested that goods to China were comprised chiefly of oil drilling equipment, ships and other machinery, while those to North Vietnam (in accordance with the economic agreement signed late in 1967, providing for non-repayable economic and military assistance to be granted in 1968) were composed mainly of railway rolling stock, road vehicles and other hard goods.